The Pros and Cons of a Remote Workforce

 3. Ability to collaborate

-There’s no doubt that collaboration among team members breeds greater creativity, inclusion and innovation.
-But collaboration can still be accomplished virtually thanks to the plethora of widely available services for video and audio conferencing.
-In fact, teleconferencing may even expand your ability to collaborate, like with team members from other locations across the country who wouldn’t normally be included in in-person meetings.
+Collaboration among team members undoubtedly breeds greater creativity, inclusion, and innovation.
+However, collaboration can still be accomplished virtually, thanks to the plethora of widely available video and audio conferencing services.
+Teleconferencing may even expand your ability to collaborate, like with team members from other locations across the country who wouldn’t normally be included in in-person meetings.

 4. Higher morale